reflex-dev/reflex-web/docs/hosting/databricks.md

 ```

-# Deploying Reflex to Databricks
+# Deploy Reflex to Databricks

 This guide walks you through deploying a Reflex web application on Databricks using the Apps platform.